Leave, Withdrawals, and Refund Policy

 Student initiated-withdrawals are effective as of the first day received by Meridian administration, except in the case of a student who requests to withdraw while still on leave.
 When a Student initiated withdrawal request is made while the student is on leave or immediately upon return from leave, the withdrawal date will be the date the student began the leave of absence.
 Students may also request to be withdrawn effective as of a future date, such as at the end of a quarter.

-Records will withdraw students when academic engagement cannot be confirmed regardless of whether the student has notified administration of their withdrawal.
+The Records Office will withdraw students when academic engagement cannot be confirmed regardless of whether the student has notified administration of their withdrawal and in accordance with the Student Handbook.
 The withdrawal date will be the last date of confirmed academic engagement, as determined by Records in compliance with applicable policies and regulations.
-Based on the date of notification, the student may receive a prorated refund (per *“Per credit tuition calculation” noted below).
+Based on the effective date, the student may receive a prorated refund.

 Students must be in good financial standing in order to re-enroll.
 All past due tuition and fees must be paid in advance of readmission.
 Tuition for the upcoming start of classes must be paid prior to the first day of readmission.
-No student will be re-admitted without first settling her/his financial obligations to the school, and then signing a new enrollment agreement.
+No student will be re-admitted without first settling their financial obligations to the University, and then signing a new enrollment agreement.

 Requests for readmission are submitted to the Student Development Committee.
 The readmission request outlines the personal circumstances at the time of withdrawal and the academic goals at the time of readmission.
 You would also submit the Readmissions fee.
 The Committee makes a decision based on the academic, financial, and other circumstances relevant to the students’ withdrawal and readmission.
 Applicants may be asked to document how their circumstances have changed to permit timely completion of the program requirements.